ARPOISE/ARpoise/unity/AR-vos-examples.md

   - For Android it is harder to say, please see [ARCore supporting Android devices](https://developers.google.com/ar/discover/supported-devices).
   - Note that if lighting conditions vary, for instance cast shadows on outside trigger images, you should set up the same augment with multiple trigger images for the different lighting conditions.

-- **SLAM AR** employs [Simultaneous localization and mapping](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping) technology in order to discover planes in the physical space around the user and then offers to place augments on these planes.
+- **SLAM based AR** employs [Simultaneous localization and mapping](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping) technology in order to discover planes in the physical space around the user and then offers to place augments on these planes.
   - It uses Apple's ARKit and Google Android's ARCore technologies, which only run on newer models.
   - For iPhones, it only works on the iPhone SE or iPhone **6s** (NOT iPhone 6) and higher.
 See [ARKit supporting iOS devices](https://developer.apple.com/library/archive/documentation/DeviceInformation/Reference/iOSDeviceCompatibility/DeviceCompatibilityMatrix/DeviceCompatibilityMatrix.html).
   - For Android it is harder to say, please see [ARCore supporting Android devices](https://developers.google.com/ar/discover/supported-devices).